borntofrappe/borntofrappe/playground/Components/Heading/README.md

 ## Markup

 The script populates the body with a series of headings: h2, h3 and h4.

-In each heading add an anchor link using the heading's id as a reference.
+In each heading, add an anchor link using the heading's id as a reference.
+Before the icon describing the permalink, include a `<span>` element for accessibility.

-Add a span for assistive tech.

 ```njk
 <h2 id="{id}">